State Department Central Files (RG 59), 1789-1906

 - Notes from the Department to Foreign Consuls in the United States, 1853-1906:

-These records, dating from 1853 to 1906, are arranged in one large chronological file.
-They are available on microfilm (M-663, 4 rolls).
+Copies of communications sent by the Department of State to foreign consular officers in the United States.
+Those communications relate to many phases of their consular duties.
+They are arranged in one large chronological file.
 Notes sent before 1853 are found in the Domestic Letters and the Notes to Foreign Legations and Embassies.
+The records are available on microfilm (M-663, 4 rolls).
+Notes sent before 1853 are found in the Domestic Letters and the Notes to Foreign Legations and Embassies.
+More information and a link to the online resource is here.

 - Notes to the Department from Foreign Consuls in the United States, 1789-1906: